jacquescomeaux/pico/README.md

 - Reasonably extensible
 - Small code size

-%% ## LISP Interpreter
+## LISP Interpreter

-%% A LISP interpreter for the Raspberry Pi Pico,
+A LISP interpreter for the Raspberry Pi Pico.
-%% developed ON a raspberry pi pico